LearnOnDemandSystems/docs/lod/docker.md

 <sup>2</sup> While in some scenarios Docker may function when in a nested environment, LOD and support staff do not provide support for this scenario.

->[!knowledge] For more information on unsupported configuration, please see [Docker's documentation](https://docs.docker.com/docker-for-windows/troubleshoot/#running-docker-desktop-for-windows-in-nested-virtualization-scenarios) on nested virtualization scenarios.
+>[!knowledge] For more information on unsupported configurations, please see [Docker's documentation](https://docs.docker.com/docker-for-windows/troubleshoot/#running-docker-desktop-for-windows-in-nested-virtualization-scenarios) on nested virtualization scenarios.

 ## Supported Operating Systems